When Is the Best Time to Buy a TV?

-Though certain months tend to have more discounts than others, TV deals are fairly easy to find any time of year.
-However, with deals happening every day, how can you know the very best time to buy a TV?
+When it comes to the best time to buy a new TV, certain periods of the year tend to have more discounts than others, such as Black Friday.
+Even so, TV deals overall are fairly easy to find at any time of year.
+But with savings happening every day, how can you know the very best time to buy a TV?

 To help you out, we broke down all the best times to shop for a TV below.
 We also offer tips on how to get a better deal no matter when you buy.